jorgecarleitao/pyglet-gui/docs/api.rst

 In the directory "examples" you can find examples of how to instantiate GUIs and how to use the Pyglet-gui to create elements with custom functionality.

-In fact, all Pyglet-gui user interfaces are subclasses of :class:`~pyglet_gui.core.Controller`, :class:`~pyglet_gui.core.Viewer`, or both, that implement custom methods:
+In fact, all Pyglet-gui user interfaces are examples, since they are just subclasses of :class:`~pyglet_gui.core.Controller`, :class:`~pyglet_gui.core.Viewer`, or both, that implement custom methods: